binsec/tutorial-pldi2025/docs/tutorial-basics/advanced-script.md

 :::tip

-It is always safe to load read-only section like `.rodata from the file.
+It is always safe to load read-only section like `.rodata` from the file.
 It is also highly recommended  to concretize or restrict the range of the stack and other pointers to help the symbolic engine to efficiently reason on memory.

 :::

 ## Non replacement hook

-Hook are not limited to replacement and can also be used to instrument the code while still retaining the original behavior.
+Hooks are not limited to replacement and can also be used to instrument the code while still retaining the original behavior.

-In fact, we already used hooks since most script command are actually a syntactic sugar around the hook mechanism.
+In fact, we already used hooks since most of the script commands are actually a syntactic sugar around the hook mechanism.

 Thus, both versions are equivalent in the following code.